ApacheThunder/win95maze/Readme.md

 I've enabled pages so you can view a live copy of this.
 It appears to work in latest Firefox at least:

 https://ApacheThunder.github.io/win95maze/

+You can use arrow keys to control where you go.
+I've forgotten if there was any other key commands. :P